In this instructive session, I’ll show you 3 handy methods on how to create rows within a cell in Excel.

 Another way to create multiple lines within a cell is to insert a line break after each piece of information.

 ➜ So, go to after the Name (e.g. James Smith) in the B5 cell and press ALT + ENTER to add a line break in the cell.

 ➜ Then, repeat the process in the rest cells after each information except the last information.
-As you don’t need to have a line break after the E-mail.
+You don’t need to have a line break after the E-mail.

 After using the AutoFitRow Height option, you’ll get the following output.

 3. Merging Rows to Create Multiple Rows within a Cell

 Most likely, this method is the desired one that you’re looking for!
 Certainly, you can create rows to keep information within a cell using this simple but effective method.
 For example, you can store the information available in the B5 cell in Row 5-7.

 ➜ To do this, you need to select the B5:B7 cells and pick the Merge & Center option from the Home tab.